How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Introduction

 \end{enumerate} Section \ref{FT-sect} below provides, with accompanying references, a careful description of the matrix $\FT$ attached to each finite, irreducible Coxeter system.
 While the literature often tends to present these matrices as a somewhat heuristic construction, work in preparation of Brou\'e, Malle, and Michel shows that when $W$ is a primitive (complex) reflection group, $\FT$ is uniquely determined under a suitable set of natural axioms \cite{PC}.

 As a final preliminary, we recall that an element $\Phi \in \Uch(W)$ is \emph{special} if the largest powers of $x$ dividing the polynomials $\FakeDeg(\Phi) \in \NN[x]$ and $\Deg(\Phi) \in \RR[x]$ are equal.
 Every special $\Phi \in \Uch(W)$ belongs to the subset $\Irr(W)$.
 Such characters play an important role in the theory of unipotent characters for finite reductive groups and have been classified by Lusztig \cite[Chapter 4]{L}.
-We mention also that Proposition \ref{special-prop} below provides an apparently novel description of the special irreducible characters of classical Coxeter systems.
+We mention also that Proposition \ref{special-prop} below provides a description of the special irreducible characters of classical Coxeter systems in terms of their usual combinatorial indexing sets.

 The Fourier transform $\FT$ acts on functions $f : \Uch(W) \to \CC$ by matrix multiplication, since we may view $f$ as a vector whose entries are indexed by $\Uch(W)$.
 The following theorem, which is our main result, extends \cite[Theorem 1]{Kottwitz} and \cite[\S6.4]{LV} to define a function on $\Uch(W)$ which we might naturally view as the Frobenius-Schur indicator.
 The proof of this result appears at the end of Section \ref{FT-sect}.